Friday, 3 November 2017

 Letting himself in to Julian's house?
 I can think of some other young people who did just that, over 90 years later.
 But will this younger Julian be as forgiving?

 Want to know what happens next?
-Some Chequered Affection will next update when Time's Fool reaches 77% funding.
+Read the next update here.